 In our review of the popular cream, our tester commented on its thick texture, explaining that you only need a small amount to cover a large surface area.
 “We dabbed a few small dots over our whole face, after moisturising, and blended in with a densely packed foundation brush.
 After a few seconds, the green cream became whiter, before transforming into a subtle beige tint that perfectly matched our fair skin tone,” they said.

 Our tester found that the treatment helped to even out all areas of discolouration and redness and left their skin looking clear and glowy, but as if they weren’t wearing anything at all.
 “The smallest amount made a huge difference and we were instantly impressed,” they explained.
-“It won’t fully conceal large spots or fading acne scars, but it does give your skin a luminous boost that neutralises redness, particularly on the cheeks and around the nose.
-With one application, it left our skin looking better than it has during the whole of lockdown.”
+“It won’t fully conceal large spots or fading acne scars, but it does give your skin a luminous boost that neutralises redness, particularly on the cheeks and around the nose.”

 Nyx shine loud high pigment lip shine lip gloss: £11, Boots.com